eshazen/edf-box/README.md

 * Several channels of 12-bit DAC and ADC with provision on board for signal conditioning
 * MOSFET switch outputs for high power / high voltage loads
 * USB/Serial interface

+Some construction notes:

+* Mount in a Hammond transparent box, with LCD under the lid and buttons, knob through round holes
+* Power, USB and I/O connectors along one board edge for easy access through slot in box side
+* Use an external power brick with regulators on board.